CHAPTER 17. MEDICAL PRACTICE ACT Subchapter V. Miscellaneous Provisions

 (d) This section may be cited as the "Uniform Determination of Death Act".

 § 1761.
-Physician discontinuing business or leaving the State; death of a physician; change of physician and transfer of patient records; patient access to records.
+Physician discontinuing business, leaving the State, or terminating a patient-physician relationship; death of a physician; change of physician and transfer of patient records; patient access to records.

-(d) Patients, on their own behalf, shall have the right to obtain a copy of their medical records from any person certified to practice medicine according to a payment schedule established by the Board of Medical Practice.
+(d) Patients, on their own behalf, shall have the right to obtain a copy of their medical records from any person certified to practice medicine according to a payment schedule established by the Board of Medical Licensure and Discipline.
 The actual cost of postage or shipping may also be charged if the records are mailed.

 (e) This section does not apply to a person certified to practice medicine who has seen or treated a patient on referral from another person certified to practice medicine and who has provided a copy of the record of the diagnosis and/or treatment to the other person, or to a hospital or an agency which has provided treatment for the patient.